-a) PRODUCT DEVELOPMENT: Genetic engineering and cloning are not being developed in BiH for the production of agricultural animals.

-b) COMMERCIAL PRODUCTION: The livestock sector in BIH is not actively employing the use of GE animals or products derived from GE animals or clones.

-c) EXPORTS: BiH does not export GE animals, livestock clones, or products from these animals.

-d) IMPORTS: BiH does not import GE animals, livestock clones or products from these animals, although it is unknown whether any imported genetic material was produced with modern biotechnology techniques or originated from clones or from the off-spring of clones.

-e) TRADE BARRIERS: No additional information.
+- a) PRODUCT DEVELOPMENT: Genetic engineering and cloning are not being developed in BiH to produce agricultural animals. - b) COMMERCIAL PRODUCTION: The livestock sector in BIH is not actively employing the use of GE animals or products derived from GE animals or clones. - c) EXPORTS: BiH does not export GE animals, livestock clones, or products from these animals. - d) IMPORTS: BiH does not import GE animals, livestock clones or products from these animals, although it is unknown whether any imported genetic material was produced with modern biotechnology techniques or originated from clones or from the offspring of clones. - e) TRADE BARRIERS: No additional information.